 Typical AIS Service physical setup

 Figure 5 below shows a typical AIS Service with clients and providers of AIS Data.
 It is one possible translation of the more abstract layered structure depiction of the AIS Service in Figure 4 (see above).
-This example describes an AIS Service, which includes PSS Controlling Units (AIS-PCU), AIS Logical Shore Stations (AIS-LSS) and an AIS Service Management (ASM) entity.
+This example describes an AIS Service, which includes PSS Controlling Units (AIS-PCU), AIS Logical Shore Stations (AIS-LSS) and an AIS Service Management (AIS-SM) entity.
 Several AIS-PCUs are assigned to at least one AIS-LSS, which com-bines the data from these AIS-PCUs in order to cover a certain area.
 In this example the AIS Service includes several AIS-LSS.
 Clients will receive data from the AIS-LSS distributing the data of interest to that particular client.
-The management of the AIS Service is done by the ASM.
+The management of the AIS Service is done by the AIS-SM.
 This entity controls the data flow in the system and configures the different components in order to fulfil the given requirements.

 The following should be noted about Figure 5: